zilishen/documentation/content/nginx/admin-guide/dynamic-modules/perl.md

 ---
+description: Implement location and variable handlers in Perl and insert Perl calls into Server Side Includes (SSI), with the Perl dynamic module, supported by NGINX, Inc.
+docs: DOCS-397
+doctypes:
+- task
 title: Perl
-description: Implement location and variable handlers in Perl and insert Perl calls into Server Side Includes (SSI), with the Perl dynamic module, supported by NGINX, Inc.
+toc: true
 weight: 100
-doctypes: ["task"]
-toc: true
-docs: "DOCS-397"
 ---